Lawmakers want to restrict local pot shop fees

-BOSTON -- Lawmakers are seeking to curtail fees pot shops are forced to pay to cities and towns as part of a broader proposal overhauling the state's cannabis laws.
+BOSTON — Lawmakers are seeking to curtail fees cannabis businesses are forced to pay to cities and towns as part of a broader overhaul of the state’s pot law.

-The legislation, which was recently approved by the Legislature's Joint Committee on Cannabis Policy, would nullify existing host agreements between pot shops and local governments and require them to renegotiate the terms.
+The legislation, which was recently approved by the Legislature’s Joint Committee on Cannabis Policy, would nullify existing host agreements between pot operations and local governments and require them to renegotiate the terms.

-Impact fees would still be allowed, but they would be capped at 3% of a pot shop's annual gross sales and the host agreements would expire after five years.
+Impact fees would still be allowed, but they would be capped at 3% of a pot shop’s gross sales, and the host agreements would expire after five years.

-The proposed changes would also give the state Cannabis Control Commission more regulatory authority over the terms of host agreements.
+The proposed changes would also give the state’s Cannabis Control Commission more regulatory authority over the terms of those host agreements.

-"No applicant, licensee, or holder of a provisional or final certificate of registration shall be denied a license, registration, renewal thereof by the commission on the sole basis of an agreement containing an invalid term or condition related to the community impact fee," the bill reads.
+“No applicant, licensee, or holder of a provisional or final certificate of registration shall be denied a license, registration, renewal thereof by the commission on the sole basis of an agreement containing an invalid term or condition related to the community impact fee,” the bill, filed by Sen. Pat Jehlen, D-Somerville, reads.

-Supporters of the proposed changes have long argued that local governments are charging excessive pay-to-play fees and refusing to justify the charges, despite having a minimal impact on police, fire and other municipal services.
+Supporters of the proposed changes have long argued that local governments are charging excessive pay-to-play fees and refusing to justify the charges.
+They say pot shops have a minimal impact on police, fire and other municipal services.

-The state’s 2016 law legalizing marijuana allows adults age 21 and older to possess up to 10 ounces of weed, and it authorizes regulated cultivation and sales.
+The state’s 2016 law legalizing cannabis allows adults age 21 and older to possess up to 10 ounces, and authorized regulated cultivation and sales.

 The law allows communities the option of charging pot shops excise taxes up to 3% on retail sales.
 That’s on top of a 10.75% state cannabis excise tax and the state’s 6.25% sales tax.